dnvr-zero/dnvr-zero-be/README.md

 ## Usage

-  This project will be live; Locating the live site will be listed here, when available
+  This project will be live; Locating the live site will be listed here, when available; if you're interested in helping with the DevOps of this project, please [drop us a line](mailto:MichaelDavidmarchand@gmail.com)!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>